-The PKCS11 token browser allows management of PKCS #11 tokens and objects in the TKDS.
-The PKCS11 token browser is option 7 PKCS11 TOKEN on the ICSF utilities panel.
-The user must have SAF authority to manage tokens and SAF authority to a token to manage the objects of a token (see "RACF Protecting ICSF Services used by the Token Browser Utility Panels").
+The PKCS11 token utility allows management of PKCS #11 tokens and objects in the TKDS.
+The user must have SAF authority to manage tokens and SAF authority to a token to manage the objects of a token.

-RACF Protecting ICSF Services used by the Token Browser Utility Panels
+SAF controls used by the PKCS11 Token Browser

-CRYPTOZ is a resource class defined in RACF in support of PKCS #11.
+CRYPTOZ is a resource class defined in SAF in support of PKCS #11.
 Access to PKCS #11 tokens in ICSF is controlled by the CRYPTOZ class, with different access levels as well as a differentiation between standard users and security officers.
 For each token, there are two resources in the CRYPTOZ class for controlling access to tokens:

-- The resource USER. token-name controls the access of the User role to the token - The resource SO. token-name controls the access of the Security Officer (SO) role to the token.
+- The resource USER.token-name controls the access of the User role to the token. - The resource SO. token-name controls the access of the Security Officer (SO) role to the token.